fogfish/swarm/doc/pattern.md

 ## When to Use It

-The pattern helps to address problems of application portability between different queueing systems, event brokers, vendors, etc especially in serverless environment.
+The pattern helps to address problems of application portability between different queueing systems, event brokers or vendors especially in serverless environment.

 Also, use the pattern to build distributed systems with pure Go code instead of vendor specific interfaces.